AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 print(f"PK: {values[0]}, SK: {values[1]}, PK2: {PK2}")
 ```

 So the read path is incredibly simple and fast.
 The write path is more complex.
 The model of appending bytes to a file does not work if we want to maintain order and cannot say with 100% certainty that records won't appear out of order.
 Perhaps strict ordering is not necessary, but it would be confusing to have a comment from 2018 appearing alongside one from 2021.
+Additionally, as the index increases in size, it will need to be rewritten in sorted order.
+If S3 is being used as a storage backend, this would mean a reupload of several megabytes to add a single entry.
+The shape of your workload will dictate whether or not this is reasonable.

-A simple remedy is to direct the add/remove/change _commands_ to individual files, a sort of write-ahead log.
-At a timed interval, a single _commit_ process could run and merge these changes into the ordered index file - discarding the temporary files.
+A simple remedy is to direct the add/remove/change _commands_ to an append-only write ahead log.
+At a timed interval, a _commit_ process could run and apply these changes into the ordered index file - discarding the WAL.
 This reduces the amount of work needed to perform a sort and rewrite on the entire index, particularly if networked storage or S3 is where the indexes are stored.
-Deletions are fast in Redis as the member value is also indexed, which adds to the (RAM) storage footprint of a sorted set.
+Deletions are fast in Redis as the member value is also indexed, which adds to the in-memory storage footprint of a sorted set.
 This file based approach does not bother to do that, members marked for deletion are simply skipped when the file is rewritten.
 This makes the files smaller to transmit and rewrite.

 The clear cost to this approach is that changes won't immediately appear.

 If a degree of latency is acceptable, this is not a bad trade off.
 A complimentary hack would be to not consult the pagination index at all when querying the first n pages, and simply limit in your client.
 For example, instead of setting the DynamoDB query to `20`, set it to `200` and take a slice of the returned items to deliver up to page 10.
 This will increase read costs but caters for newest always being visible.

+The index files can be written in any language.
+In Python, the `struct` module is one way to achieve this - likewise in go, the `binary` module and ordinary go structs work as you would expect.
+This portability provides interesting options for a _backfill_ of indexes as an indepedent batch process, for instance with EMR or Apache Beam.
+Data from an operational store or data warehouse could be used to rapidly and cheaply generate the index files in parallel.
+Changes that are happening beyond what is stored within the batch source would fill the write-ahead logs.
+Once the batch operation is complete, the discussed _commit_ process can be enabled to _catch up_ the indexes.

 There will probably be other edge cases.
-It's important not to try and write your own database but you probably would not want consumers to interact directly with files.
+It's important not to try and write your own database, but it would be a worse idea to allow consumers even read-only access to the files.
 As this is the lowest level approach, some abstraction would be a good idea.
-An API, Lambda function that mounts an EFS or even a service that speaks [RESP](https://redis.io/topics/protocol) and apes the `Z*` commands might be worthy of consideration.
+A REST or gRPC API, Lambda function that mounts an EFS or even a service that speaks [RESP](https://redis.io/topics/protocol) and apes the `Z*` commands might be worthy of consideration.

-Despite the odd looks you may get for suggesting this approach, I quite like it for its simplicity, low cost, portability and high performance.
+Despite the odd looks you will probably get for suggesting this approach, I quite like it for its simplicity, low cost, portability and high performance.

 ### DynamoDB
 Instead of adding another data store it is possible to stamp a _page marker_ numeric attribute onto every nth item in a table with an ascending page number.
+The oldest record lives on what the table considers to be page `1` and so on.

 A sparsely populated GSI would use this attribute as its sort key (plus other keys) so that only page _start_ items are included.